-Kinross shepherd loses 16 lambs in 'catastrophic' dog attack
+Kelty farmer loses 16 lambs in 'catastrophic' dog attack

 A devastated shepherd has issued an appeal to pet owners after 16 of his lambs were killed in a dog attack.

-Stuart McDougall described a scene of "wanton destruction" at the farm in Kinross where he keeps a flock of 130 pure black-faced ewes.
+Stuart McDougall described a scene of "wanton destruction" at the farm in Kelty, Fife, where he keeps a flock of 130 pure black-faced ewes.

 He said the incident was a major financial blow and had "traumatised" his children.